Create your first task

 }

 Let us set up a notification condition around the U.S. dollar property, so that we can be notified when Bitcoin price drops to our desired level.
-We'll choose email in this example, but you can also receive notifications via Slack.
+We'll choose email in this example, but CronDog can also send notifications by SMS, Slack, or HTTP request.

 Then provide the following values in the dialog: